Judges rule 'mailbag thief' was framed

 Surrey 'mailbag thief' jailed in 1976 overturns conviction

-A man who served eight months in a youth jail for stealing mailbags in the 1970s had his name cleared by judges.
+A man who served eight months in a youth jail for stealing mailbags in the 1970s has had his name cleared.

 Stephen Simmons from Dorking, Surrey, was found guilty of thefts from Clapham Goods Yard in south London, aged 19.